Find Trade Colleges

 The states with the most job growth for Milling & Planing Machine Operator are Arkansas, Louisiana, and Maryland.
 Watch out if you plan on working in Vermont, Maine, or Ohio.
 These states have the worst job growth for this type of profession.

-Salary for a Milling & Planing Machine Operator
+Milling & Planing Machine Operator Salary

-The typical yearly salary for Metal and Plastic Milling and Planing Machine Setters, Operators, and Tenders is somewhere between $26,210 and $63,400.
+The average yearly salary of a Milling & Planing Machine Operator ranges between $26,210 and $63,400.

 undefined